 Hospice care is for anyone living with cancer, heart disease, liver disease, lung disease, dementia, Alzheimer’s, ALS, and more.

 Choosing hospice is never easy.
-If you’re reading this and wondering if your loved one is appropriate for hospice, it probably means they’re already eligible for this specialized comfort care.
-Some other signs that hospice care is appropriate for your loved one include:
+If you’re reading this and wondering if your loved one is a good fit for hospice, it probably means they’re already eligible for this specialized comfort care.
+Some other signs that hospice care is the right choice for your loved one include:

 If you are seeing these signs and wondering if hospice is appropriate, the time may be now.

-As a primary care physician, it’s important to know when hospice care is appropriate for your patients.
+As a primary care physician, it’s important to know when hospice care makes sense for your patients.
 Although initiating end-of-life discussions can be difficult for both healthcare providers and your patients, they can ultimately result in grateful families who cherish the opportunity to provide the most beneficial comfort care for their loved one.

 For your patients who may be appropriate for hospice care, the general criteria includes: